vimpicode/Data-Visualization-with-R-Rstudio/README.md

 # Data-Visualization-with-R-Rstudio
 This is a project I conducted during my Analytics class using R Programing.
-Constructive feedback are welcome!

-* This is a work in progress and I will provide the details for this project soon.
+The project's goal was to to use visualize sepecific datasets in R using ggplot2!
+Each visualization wasn dependent on specific question assignmnets related to the project.